 3 - Storytelling

-From the picture books we read as a child, storytelling is a big part of how we understand the world and it’s a big part of what makes whiteboard animations so engaging and memorable.
-As you plan your script and your story, it’s important to keep in mind the structure of a compelling story.
-Create a clear beginning, middle and end to establish your message or problem, introduce your solution or process and bring it all together in an ending with a conclusion, clear take-away and call to action.
+Storytelling has been a key part of how we understand the world since our childhood picture books.
+It's also what makes an explainer video, especially a whiteboard animation, so engaging and memorable.
+As you plan your script and story, remember the structure of a compelling narrative.
+Craft a clear beginning, middle, and end to establish your message or problem, introduce your solution or process, and wrap it all up with a conclusion, a clear takeaway, and a call to action.
+This structure is crucial to making your explainer video resonate with your audience.

 4 - Illustrations and Visual Thinking

-Whiteboard animations can make the most everyday event enjoyable to watch and make the most complex or abstract idea accessible and understandable.
-Whiteboard animation artists do this through illustration and visual thinking.
-By creating the perfect whiteboard animation images, illustrations and characters, you can tell your story in a perfect way both for your subject matter and your audience.
-This has the benefit of making your whiteboard animation unique while also giving you the full visual storytelling power of whiteboard animation.
+Explainer videos can make the most everyday event enjoyable to watch and make the most complex or abstract idea accessible and understandable.
+Creative teams do this through illustration and visual thinking.
+By creating the perfect explainer video visuals, illustrations and characters, you can tell your story in a perfect way both for your subject matter and your audience.
+This has the benefit of making your explainer video unique while also giving you the full visual storytelling power of whiteboard animations and explainer videos.
 Here are some visual ideas we recommend:

-• Using one image as a centerpiece can help you connect different ideas together
+Using one image as a centrepiece can help you connect different ideas together

 5 - Animation